 Alternatively, you can also create a new DWORD called NoAutoUpdate and value as 2, which is disable automatic updates.

 Stop Windows Update service

-windows update service is specially designed to detect, download and install the Windows updates and programs.
+windows update service is specially designed to detect, download and install Windows updates and programs.
 If we disable this service, your Pc can’t use the Windows automatic update feature.
-As a result, PC didn’t check and install the latest windows updates.
-This is another best way to stop windows 10 Updates automatically download and install.
+As a result, the PC didn’t check and install the latest windows updates.
+This is another best way to stop windows 10 Updates from automatically downloading and installing.

 - Press Windows + s keyboard shortcut type services.msc and hit the enter key to open the windows services console.

-- Scroll down and locate Windows update service.
+- Scroll down and locate the Windows update service.